ttupper92618/codeceptjs-native-web-POC/README.md

 ![](./assets/test.png?raw=true "Title")

+**Note** that it is important to understand that some methods are specific to native testing, and others are not.
+In most cases, the documentation linked above will specify if a method is Appium specific, and what platforms (iOS or Android) it can serve.
+In general, if the method is not noted as being restricted to a native device, then it will work on web as well.
+But take care: there are methods like **"click"** which are meant for use on web, but on mobile the native app specific method for the same purpose is **"tap"**.
+You should exercise care to ensure that if there is a native specific method that accomplishes the same purpose as a more general method, you should use the one specific to native applications when writing tests for those applications.
+In most cases, either will work but in some, as is the case with **"tap"** and **"click"**, they are not interchangeable and will not work in the wrong testing context.

 ## **Differing Modes of Operation**

 This POC demonstrates two different approaches to testing.
 The approach you choose is largely up to your preference and the needs of your testing workflow.